User Experience

 Improved Patient Safety

-When HIT systems have clear interfaces and streamlined workflows, the errors decrease.
+When HIT systems have clear interfaces and streamlined workflows, errors decrease.
 Simple designs help healthcare professionals find critical information quickly.
 It reduces the chance of medication mistakes and misdiagnoses.
 In high-pressure situations, these improvements can be lifesaving.

 Enhanced Healthcare Professional Productivity